 3 Common Misconceptions about Health Insurance

-While it may not be glitzy or exciting, health care coverage is a fundamental topic of adulting.
+It may not be glitzy or exciting, healthcare coverage is a fundamental topic of adulting.
 We’ll help you understand the basics and importance of health insurance.

 Tackle a few of the most common misconceptions and you’ll be on your way to understanding how to make smart choices about health insurance.

-Misconception #1: If I don’t go to the doctor regularly, it’s not worth having a health plan.
+If I don’t go to the doctor regularly, it’s not worth having a health plan

 At a minimum, health insurance should provide peace of mind that if you fall ill or get in an accident, you won’t go bankrupt trying to cover medical costs.